 Section 7.
 Removal of Member.

-A member of the Council may be removed from membership for cause on the vote of two-thirds of the members of the Board of Directors then in office.
+A member (active, emeritus, student or associate) of the Council may be removed from membership for cause on the vote of two-thirds of the members of the Board of Directors then in office.

 The Board of Directors shall consist of the Officers of the Corporation, the immediate past president, and four other directors.
 All power necessary for the government of the Council shall be vested in the Board except those powers granted to specific officers by these Bylaws.